our-story-media/ourstory-resources/doc_gen/guide/capture/README.md

 - Does the video capture what I wanted to say in the plan?
 - If it does, then apply a `Tag` to that video (this tag may be indicate on the planning sheet from the [Ideation](/guide/ideation/) step).
-- Using notions of 'Introduction' and 'Background', help the group identify missing elements of video to tell their story.
+- Using notions of `Introduction` and `Background`, help the group identify missing elements of video to tell their story.
 - Add these videos to the group plan, and then resume the `Capture` part of the process.

-::: warning
+::: warning Tagging

-1. Click on the ‘Tagged Videos’ screen.
+1. Click on the `Tagged Videos` screen.
 Here you can see all footage that has already been tagged by you or others who are part of the shoot.
-2. To tag a video, just press on the ‘Tick’ button on the bottom right corner of the ‘Tagged Videos’ tab (middle tab) of the project.
+2. To tag a video, just press on the `Tick` button on the bottom right corner of the `Tagged Videos` tab (middle tab) of the project.
 You will now see a page with all uploaded videos on this project.
 3. Just tap on any video to play it.
 While you are playing the video, you can tag the videos using the tags displayed on the top left area.
 You can tap to toggle the tags.

 :::